Ayms/node-Tor/README.md

 #### Final Architecture (serverless):

-									--- A1(Peer + Node) --- A2(Peer + Node) --- A3(Peer + ORDB)
+													--- A1(Peer + Node + ORDB)
-	A(Peer + Node + ORDB)	webRTC	...
+	A(Peer + Node + ORDB)	(webRTC + Tor protocol)	...
-			|						--- Z1(Peer + Node) --- Z2(Peer + Node) --- Z3(Peer + ORDB)
+			|										--- Z1(Peer + Node + ORDB)
 			ws (direct download)
 			|
 			Bridge --- Nodea --- Nodeb --- Web site

 Each peer is implementing the Tor protocol (Onion proxy and Onion router) and the ORDB function.

+Each peer generates a public/private key, its fingerprint (or ID) is the hash of the DER format of its public key.
+In what follows 'modulus' is the modulus of the public key.

+Peers are implementing a Kadmelia DHT using their IDs (160 bits), each routing table is composed of 160 buckets of 8 peers max where for bucket j 2^j <=distance(peer,other peer)< 2^(j+1)

-If a peer is new (A), it can know how to connect to other peers asking to some servers that know about the peers.
+If a peer is new (A), it can know how to connect to other peers asking to some servers (the WebSocket bridges used for direct download) that know about the peers.

 If the servers are blocked, the peer introduction can be performed by other means : mirror servers or social networks, A just needs to know about one peer first.

 Some facilitators running as background processes are doing the same than browsers in order to keep some peers alive and to share files if the peers close their browsers.
 They can run on PC, Mac, servers and ADSL boxes/routers.

-Once connected to the first peer, A asks about the other peers and establishes circuits with them, A decides which other peers are going to be the anonymizer nodes and the ORDBs, A establishes 10 P2P circuits with the ORDBs.

-The ORDBs test A circuits every 5 mn.

-A does not test the circuits toward the ORDBs, so it's possible that it sends something that never reaches the destination (to modify ?)

-A kills its circuits every hour if they are not used to renew the anonymizer nodes.
+A connects to one of them (CREATE) and sends a FIND_NODE [ID,public key modulus], it receives back up to 8 peers [ID,IP,port,modulus] closest to it.
+Then it does this (CREATE + FIND_NODE) to closer and closer nodes until it cannot find any closer or until it has at least 6 circuits.
+When A has 6 circuits it continues to discover the peers the same way just sending a FIND_NODE message.

+Each peer connected to A adds A in its routing table.

+The first 5 peers will act as the ORDBs.

+The peers can leave the network without telling the others (the peer closes his browser for example), so peers are testing the peers they know with a PING every 15mn (question: how many peers in average in bittorrent routing tables?).
+They associate to each peer its live time and sort the bucket from the older to the newer, if the bucket is full no new peer can be added.

+If a peers disconnects from A, A will establish a new circuit (CREATE) with a peer randomely chosen taking the first one of the selected bucket.

-A sends to the ORDBs precisely what it has: db_info 'abcd',N,nb,size,type --> I have chunks N (0 if A has all the chunks) to N+nb of hash_name 'abcd' whose total size is size (0 for a continuous stream) and type MIME-type, the list is maintained by OR_files['abcd'][N] variable and OR_stream['abcd'][N] for a continuous stream.
+A sends to the ORDBs precisely what it has: db_info 'abcd',N,nb,size,type --> I have chunks N (0 if A has all the chunks) to N+nb of hash_name 'abcd' whose total size is size (0 for a continuous stream) and type MIME-type.

+The list is maintained by OR_files['abcd'][N] variable and OR_stream['abcd'][N] for a continuous stream.

 If A does not know the size, the parameters size and type are missing in the request.

 If N is 0, OR_files['abcd'][1 to Nb chunks] is populated.

 The ORDBs are peers too, so they are connected to other ORDBs, they tell them globally what they know other peers have: 'abcd',size,type, the list is maintained by OR_ORDB['abcd'] variable.

-Chunk size : 15936 B (32x498 B, util payload of Tor protocol cells of 512 B).

 A stores the received chunks every block and advertises the ORDBs for each chunk.

 A advertises the ORDBs of what they have when a file is uploaded too.

+Each time A has a new hash_name 'abcd' it sends a STORE message ['abcd',ID,IP,port,modulus] to the closest node from the hash_name.

+Then the closest node sends the same STORE message to the closest node it knows from the hash_name.

+Chunk size : 15936 B (32x498 B, util payload of Tor protocol cells of 512 B).

 Window size: 1035840 B - 65 blocks

 A requests 'abcd' :

-* A selects 5 ORDBs among the 10 he is connected to.
+* A selects 5 ORDBs among the (at least) 6 he is connected to.

 * GET [hash_name][Chunk nb][Nb of chunks][Counter] --> 'abcd' N n 0